 Boost student confidence

 Childhood self-esteem issues can follow kids into adulthood, adversely affecting various areas of their lives.
-Kids with low self-esteem may turn inward and avoid social interactions, preventing them from developing the social behaviors that will be so critical to success in adolescence and adulthood.
+Kids with low self-esteem may turn inward and avoid social interactions.
+This prevents them from developing the social behaviors that will be so critical to success in adolescence and adulthood.
 Without a firm belief in themselves and what they’re capable of, children will be more likely to give up when faced with adversity, preventing them from achieving their goals in life.

-If not properly addressed, seemingly benign or temporary self-esteem issues can even lead to more harmful conditions like severe depression down the road.
+If not properly addressed, temporary self-esteem issues can even lead to more harmful conditions like severe depression.

 Unfortunately, some parents may be doing more harm than good in their efforts to boost their kids’ sense of self-worth.
 As the Nemours Foundation explained, endless praise does not necessarily lead to better self-esteem, so consistently assuring children that they’re great isn’t guaranteed to significantly boost their confidence.
-In fact, it could be counterproductive, devaluing the merits of hard work and achieving actual results, effectively lowering the bar for approval.
-Kids won’t see the value in tackling new challenges if they are praised simply for putting in minimal effort toward any activity.
+Kids won’t see the value in tackling new challenges if they don’t receive praise for putting in minimal effort.

 “Failure is not only common, it’s expected.”